(Translate this site)

 Most of the individualization of the Sol by far was performed via variations in their initialization (read: raising) rather than their legacy genetic coding.

-There was a ceiling on how much information could be coded into the DNA chain.
+There was a ceiling on how much information could be coded into the D.N.A. chain.
 The ceiling was reasonably high, but not infinite.
-So when it was desired to upgrade the genetic pool the specialists eventually hit the ceiling, and began to edit out non-essentials to gain more 'elbow room' in the resulting code.
+So when it was desired to upgrade the genetic pool, the specialists eventually hit the ceiling, and began to edit out non-essentials to gain more 'elbow room' in the resulting code (soon virtually everything but the genetic info describing various brain functions had been edited completely out).
+This was one of the reasons such a low percentage was available for the randomness of individuality.

+So what new things did they write into the fresh script?
 Great genius, for one.
-Or at least as much of the infrastructure as was known to be necessary for the process.
+Or at least as much of the infrastructure as was known to be necessary for such developments.

 They'd been disappointed to find that works of genius did not automatically follow from such arrangements.
 That the percentage of actualized geniuses within the population actually declined from earlier centuries (this is in adjusted figures of course: for ancient populations often killed geniuses when they appeared, or else restrained them so heavily that they did not often reproduce).

-So within the last century or so the Sol had raised the percentage of randomness allowed with a small portion of the new beings in hopes of reversing the trend.
+So within the last century or so the Sol had raised the percentage of randomness allowed with a small portion of the new beings, in hopes of reversing the trend.
 Sym was an example of such a test batch.

 They hardwired in support for massive interfaces to nano-tech equipment and related software protocols.
 They also heavily beefed up the visual centers.
 And developed an extensive synthesis between the logical brain half and its inorganic support.

 Early on some extremists had caused the more nebulous and dreamy side of the brain to become isolated from much of the enhancement process.
 The logical, linear working sections had gotten the lion's share of the developmental efforts.
-Two reasons for this had been that the dream side was much more complex and hard to understand, and hard to interface to concrete functions.
+Two reasons for this had been that the dreamy side was much more complex and hard to understand, and hard to interface to concrete functions.
 Another had been the great difficulty encountered in getting quantifiable results from any improvements made to that hemisphere.

 So the analytical side had enjoyed the greatest development, to the detriment of the creative side.